 For the purposes of air quality monitoring and assessment of compliance with the Air Quality Standards Regulations, the UK is divided into 43 zones.
-The 2020 results are detailed in Section 4 of this report and summarised below:
+The 2021 results are detailed in Section 4 of this report and summarised below:

-- The UK met the limit value for hourly mean nitrogen dioxide (NO2) in all 43 zones.
-2020 is the first year in which the UK has achieved full compliance with the hourly mean limit value, which came into force in 2008. - 38 zones met the limit value for annual mean NO2, with only five zones exceeding. - The UK's full compliance with the hourly mean NO2 limit value, and low number of zones exceeding the annual mean limit value, is largely attributed to the Covid-19 lockdown restrictions which substantially reduced traffic activity on many roads. - All non-agglomeration zones complied with the critical level for annual mean NOx concentration, set for protection of vegetation.
-(This has been the case in all years from 2008 onwards). - All zones met the limit value for daily mean concentration of PM10 particulate matter, without the need for subtraction of the contribution from natural sources. - All zones met the limit value for annual mean concentration of PM10 particulate matter, without the need for subtraction of the contribution from natural sources. - All zones met both limit values for annual mean concentration of PM{2.5} particulate matter: the Stage 1 limit value, which came into force on 1st January 2015, and the indicative Stage 2 limit value to be met by 2020.
+- The UK met the limit value for hourly mean nitrogen dioxide (NO2) in all 43 zones. - 33 zones met the limit value for annual mean NO2, with only 10 zones exceeding. - The low number of zones exceeding the annual mean limit value is in part attributed to the ongoing Covid-19 restrictions which continued to reduce traffic on many roads in 2021. - All zones required to meet the critical level for annual NO_X set for protection of vegetation (non-agglomeration zones) did so.
+This has been the case since 2008. - All zones met the limit value for daily mean concentration of PM10 particulate matter, without the need for subtraction of the contribution from natural sources. - All zones met the limit value for annual mean concentration of PM10 particulate matter, without the need for subtraction of the contribution from natural sources. - All zones met both limit values for annual mean concentration of PM{2.5} particulate matter.
+The Stage 1 limit value, which came into force on 1st January 2015, and the Stage 2 limit value came into force in 2020. - The UK has previously achieved its 2020 national exposure reduction target for PM{2.5}, based on the Average Exposure Indicator (AEI) statistic.
+In 2021, the threeyear running mean AEI was 9 μ g m-3; this statistic has therefore remained within the target value.

-- The UK has achieved its 2020 national exposure reduction target for PM{2.5}, based on the Average Exposure Indicator (AEI) statistic. - All zones met both the target values for ozone; the target value based on the maximum daily eight-hour mean, and the target value based on the AOT40 statistic. - Three zones were compliant with the long-term objective for ozone, set for the protection of human health.
-This is based on the maximum daily eight-hour mean. - 27 zones met the long-term objective for ozone, set for the protection of vegetation.
-This is based on the AOT40 statistic, which is explained in Section 4 and Section 5 of this report. - All zones met the limit values for sulphur dioxide, carbon monoxide, benzene and lead. - All zones met the target values for arsenic and cadmium. - Four zones exceeded the target value for nickel. - Three zones exceeded the target value for benzo[a]pyrene, as has been the case in the previous three years.
+- All zones met both the target values for ozone; the target value based on the maximum daily eight-hour mean, and the target value based on the AOT40 statistic. - Four zones were compliant with the long-term objective for ozone, set for the protection of human health.
+This is based on the maximum daily eight-hour mean. - 42 zones met the long-term objective for ozone, set for the protection of vegetation.
+This is based on the AOT40 statistic, explained in Sections 4 and 5 of this report. - All zones met the limit values for sulphur dioxide, carbon monoxide, benzene and lead, and the target values for arsenic and cadmium. - Four zones exceeded the target value for nickel. - Two zones exceeded the target value for benzo[a]pyrene.

-A summary of the air quality assessment for 2020, and a comparison with previous years' air quality assessments since 2008 can be found in Section 4 of this report.
+A summary of the air quality assessment for 2021, and a comparison with previous years' air quality assessments since 2008 can be found in Section 4 of this report.